extremeshok/clamav-unofficial-sigs/README.md

 * Added detection of tar executable (use gtar on mac and bsd)
 * Config os.macosx.conf renamed to os.macos.conf
 * Fix: set ownership of last-version-check.txt
+- More automated linting and testing (markdown and macos / osx) via travis-ci
 * Incremented the config to version 93

 ### Version 7.1 ( Not Released)